Emma Bunton discography

-English singer Emma Bunton has released four studio albums, 15 singles (including one as a featured artist) and 12 music videos.
+English singer Emma Bunton has released four studio albums, sixteen singles (including one as a featured artist) and thirteen music videos.
 Her debut solo album A Girl Like Me was released in the United Kingdom on 16 April 2001 by Virgin Records.
 The album debuted and peaked at number four on the UK Albums Chart.
 On 7 September 2001, A Girl Like Me was certified gold by the British Phonographic Industry for sales in excess of 100,000 copies, ultimately becoming the 147th best-selling album in the UK for 2001.
-The album brought the UK number-one "What Took You So Long?" as well as top-five hits "What I Am" (a cover of a 1988 song by Edie Brickell & New Bohemians) and "Take My Breath Away" and the top 20 hit "We're Not Gonna Sleep Tonight".
+The album brought the UK number-one "What Took You So Long?" as well as top-five hits "What I Am" (a cover of a 1988 song by Edie Brickell & New Bohemians) and "Take My Breath Away" and the top twenty single "We're Not Gonna Sleep Tonight".
 The album sold 127,000 copies in the UK.

-Bunton's second album, Free Me, was released in 2003 through 19 Entertainment/Universal Records.
+Bunton's second album, Free Me, was released in 2003 through 19 Entertainment and Universal Records.
 Four singles were taken from it: "Free Me", "Maybe", "I'll Be There" and "Crickets Sing for Anamaria".
-After some success in the American dance charts the album was sold in North America.
+After some success in the American dance charts, the album was sold in North America.
 The American edition included remixes and a different cover.
 "Downtown" was released on 13 November 2006 and charted at number three in the UK.
 Life in Mono was released as Bunton's third album on 4 December 2006, and peaked at number 65 in the UK.
 The second and final single from the album, "All I Need to Know", was released in February 2007 and charted at 60 in the UK.
-In November 2012, she released a new single with former bandmate Melanie C titled "I Know Him So Well", from Melanie's sixth album Stages.
+In November 2012, she released the single, "I Know Him So Well" with fellow Spice Girls member, Melanie C.

+Bunton's fourth studio album, My Happy Place, was released in 2019 and was preceded by the singles "Baby Please Don't Stop" and "Too Many Teardrops".
+Aside from the two preceding singles, the album tracks were all cover versions of Bunton's favourite songs; the singer collaborated with Will Young, Robbie Williams, Josh Kumra and her husband, Jade Jones.
+In 2024, Bunton released an orchestral version of the Spice Girls' "2 Become 1" as a single.